morinted/plover_theory/sounds/ay_oy.md

-# AYE and OY
+# Vowels ay and oy

-This lesson covers how you write the vowel sounds given by the diphthongs "aye" \(shame, claim\) and "oy" \(oil, royal\).
+This lesson covers how you write the vowel sounds given by the diphthongs "ay" \(shame, claim\) and "oy" \(oil, royal\).

-## Vowel Sound AYE
+## Vowel ay

-"Aye" is a combination of the vowels "a" and "i", and the outline is `AEU`.
+The "ay" sound is a combination of the vowels "a" and "i", and the outline is `AEU`.

 {% stenodisplay labels="all" %}
 AEU